If you have a passion for looking after the environment, you may have noticed the dental industry can be a bit of a nemesis.

 At Electric Teeth, we have investigated a number of products which don’t live up to the promised standard, and we urge you to avoid buying them.
 For example:

-Whitening toothpastes should be bought with caution, as most of them will only remove surface stains and not whiten the overall colour of your teeth (as explained in our article on whitening toothpastes).
+Whitening toothpastes should be bought with caution, as most of them will only remove surface stains and not whiten the overall colour of your teeth.

 Mouthwashes are also unnecessary for all but a very few cases.
 You can find out more about that below.